 International students may decide to be represented by an agent.
-In this case the College requires a signed notification from the applicant naming the agent who is representing the student.
+In this case, the student must indicate the agency on their application form.
 Prior to registration, agents are authorized by the applicant to make any decisions and declarations regarding the admission application and any applicable refunds.
 After registration, all authorization and decision-making moves to the student.

-At the point of submitting an application for admission the agent is agreeing that:
+At the point of submitting an application for admission, the agent is agreeing that:

-- the information is true and complete; - the applicant has reviewed and verified the application information; - they authorize the College to collect and store the applicant's personal information; - they authorize the College to release and obtain information from Immigration, Refugees and Citizenship Canada related to the applicant's study permit/visa; - all documentation submitted to the College will not be returned, and - the applicant has reviewed and understands the refund policy at NWC.
+- the information is true and complete; - the applicant has reviewed and verified the application information; - they authorize the College to collect and store the applicant's personal information; - they authorize the College to release and obtain information from Immigration, Refugees and Citizenship Canada related to the applicant's study permit/visa; - the applicant has reviewed and understands the refund policy at NWC.